-File Type Choose between exporting a hierarchy of USDC textures or a single USDZ package. files and -- -----------
+etween exporting a hierarchy of USDC files and r a single USDZ package. -- --

 Layout of exported USD files

 For each export session, the USD exporter creates a set of directories and files:

 - <basename>.usdc is the root file with references to the CityEngine layers. - The layers directory receives one USD file per involved CityEngine layer.
 The layer files contain the scene objects (for example, building models), which in turn reference the geometry assets. - The assets directory receives one USD file per asset as well as two special files: - generated.usdc receives all geometry that is generated by CGA. - materials.usdc receives all unique materials. - The textures directory receives all texture files referenced by materials.usdc.